dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ![Our scene setup](img/animation_play_from_beginning.png)

-The sprite will hold a image texture and we will animate that sprite to move between two points on the screen.
+The sprite holds an image texture and we animate that sprite to move between two points on the screen.
 As a starting point, move the sprite to a left position on the screen.